kushlalwani/CMPEN-Proj-2/README.md

 - Discuss challenges and insights.
 - If extra credit is completed, add separate labeled sections.

-At the end, describe **each team member’s contribution** and any uneven workload distribution.
+At the end, describe each team member’s contribution

 ---

 ## Learning Outcomes
-By completing this project, you will:
 - Understand the geometric relationship between 3D world points and 2D image projections.
 - Implement and verify triangulation and camera calibration principles.
 - Compute and interpret the fundamental matrix and epipolar geometry.